DigitalIdeationHSLU/DI8bitbox/README.md

 ![Pogo Pin Wiring](https://github.com/DigitalIdeationHSLU/DI8bitbox/blob/master/documentation/PogoPinWiring.jpg)

-More infos here.

 Once in place, prepare your Arduino by adding the Attiny to the list of boards.
-Here's a [HOWTO](http://highlowtech.org/?p=1695)
+Here's a [HOWTO](http://highlowtech.org/?p=1695).

-Make sure the Arduino settings are correct
+Make sure the Arduino settings are correct by selecting "Arduino as ISP", the right Board "Attiny84", the right clock frequency "1Mhz" and the right USB port.

 ![Arduino Settings](https://github.com/DigitalIdeationHSLU/DI8bitbox/blob/master/documentation/Arduino_Settings.png)